Morgan Stanley Boosts Wells Fargo & Company (NYSE:WFC) Price Target to $43.00

-Wells Fargo & Company (NYSE:WFC) had its price target upped by Morgan Stanley from $40.00 to $43.00 in a research report sent to investors on Monday morning, Analyst Ratings Network reports.
-The firm currently has an overweight rating on the financial services provider’s stock.
+Wells Fargo & Company (NYSE:WFC) had its price objective raised by analysts at Morgan Stanley from $40.00 to $43.00 in a note issued to investors on Monday, Benzinga reports.
+The firm currently has an “overweight” rating on the financial services provider’s stock.
+Morgan Stanley’s price target would suggest a potential upside of 14.88% from the company’s previous close.

 Wells Fargo & Company, a diversified financial services company, provides banking, investment, mortgage, and consumer and commercial finance products and services to individuals, businesses, and institutions in the United States and internationally.
 It operates in three segments: Community Banking, Wholesale Banking, and Wealth and Investment Management.